 Table games came to Deadwood with the first prospectors, who were eager to get some exciting entertainment out of their freshly found gold nuggets.
-Today, you'll find several variations of blackjack and poker, including Texas Hold 'Em, Caribbean Stud , 4 Card Poker, Let It Ride, Mississippi Stud, and 3-Card Poker Progressive– all in Deadwood's largest table game area and poker room.
+Today, you'll find several variations of blackjack and poker, including Texas Hold 'Em, Caribbean Stud , 4 Card Poker, Let It Ride and 3-Card Poker Progressive– all in Deadwood's largest table game area.
 Silverado-Franklin dealers will be happy to help you with the rules for each, which are easy to understand.
 But before you ante up, here are a few helpful notes.

 There is a $1000 bet limit on all games in South Dakota.

 - Silver: $1